The books I plan to read this month.

-A Fine Balance by Rohinton Mistry is set is an unnamed city of India during the time of The Emergency from 1975.
+A Fine Balance by Rohinton Mistry is set in an unnamed city of India during the time of The Emergency in 1975.
 There are four main characters – Dina, Ishvar, and his nephew Omprakash, and Maneck.
 These characters come from varied backgrounds but develop a solid bond during times of turmoil.
 Only a couple of chapters in but, the story has a good pace.
 The historical events are in the centerfold of the story which makes it interesting and grounded.

 2. 1984 by George Orwell.